Evangelical and Ecumenical Women's Caucus

 The Evangelical and Ecumenical Women's Caucus (EEWC), also known as Christian Feminism Today (CFT), is a group of evangelical Christian feminists founded in 1974.
 It was originally named the Evangelical Women's Caucus (EWC) because it began as a caucus within Evangelicals for Social Action, which had issued the "Chicago Declaration".
 Its mission is to "support, educate, and celebrate Christian feminists from many traditions."
 It favored passage of the Equal Rights Amendment, encourages the ordination of women, and has called for gender-inclusive language in all communications.
 The word ecumenical was added to the organization's name in 1990 in order "to reflect the increasingly inclusive nature and the many traditions of [the organization's] membership".

 In 1986 EWC passed a resolution by a two-to-one margin stating:

-This resolution led Catherine Kroeger and other more conservative members to form Christians for Biblical Equality.
+This resolution led Catherine Clark Kroeger and other more conservative members to form Christians for Biblical Equality.

+Meaning of the Organization's Name

+The EEWC explains the significance behind its name on its website.
+The organization was originally founded primarily by women who were raised in conservative Christian traditions which identified as “evangelical”.
+As these women began to question the masculine focus, patriarchal structures, and exclusion of women that these churches engaged in they formed the Evangelical Women’s Caucus in 1974.
+Later the group added the word “ecumenical” to their name to include mainline Protestant and Catholic members.
+The term “caucus” was popular in women’s movements at the time, and was used to describe the organization’s purpose of challenging inequality in the church and society at large.
+The EEWC uses the term “evangelical” in its original meaning of “telling God’s good news.”
+However, the organization does recognize the political connotations of the term and so renamed their quarterly journal to Christian Feminism Today in order to better represent their mission and diversity of political stances.
+Many members of the EEWC refuse to concede that “evangelical” can only have a right-wing political connotation and so continue to keep the term in the organization's name.